 - Place water, unsalted butter, sugar, cinnamon, nutmeg, and salt into a large saucepan and bring to a boil over medium-high heat.

-- Reduce heat to medium-low and stir in the flour with a rubber spatula, stir constantly until the mixture comes together and is shiny and smooth, with no lumps (a few tiny lumps are ok).
+- Next, reduce heat to medium-low and stir in the flour with a rubber spatula or wooden spoon.
+Stir constantly until the mixture comes together and is shiny and smooth, with no lumps (a few tiny lumps are ok).

 - Transfer the mixture to a large mixing bowl, and let it cool for 5 minutes.

-- Transfer the mixture to a piping bag fitted with 1/2 inch star tip.
+- Transfer the mixture to a piping bag fitted with 1/2 inch star tip, WiltonM1 works great.

 Fry the Churros:

-- Carefully pipe the mixture into the preheated oil, pressing about 6-inch lengths churros and cutting the end with clean scissors.
+- Carefully pipe the mixture into the preheated oil, pressing about 6-inch lengths of churros and cutting the end with clean kitchen scissors.
 Do not overcrowd the pan.

 - Fry until golden brown, about 2 minutes per side.

-- Transfer fried churros to paper towels for about 2-3 minutes, after that toss into the cinnamon-sugar mixture.
+- Use a slotted spoon to transfer the fried churros to paper towels for about 2-3 minutes, after that toss them immediately into the cinnamon-sugar mixture.

 - Repeat with the remaining dough.